The Library of Lost Wands

 Chapter 1; The Wyverns of King’s Cross Station

 Above a sea of busy humanity, two dragons whirled watchfully in the sky, stretching their wings against the damp chill in the air above the station.
 They awaited the ticking clock.
-Soon they themselves would signal adventures to places hidden from the muggle world and known only to a few.
+Soon they themselves would signal adventures to places hidden from the muggle world, and known only to a few.
 King’s Cross stood against a pale pewter sky, wrought in iron, red bricks, glass, and defiance.
-Built to be the hub of a rusting empire, it had become a waiting room of lost worlds as people waking up from war and deathly epidemic, discovered renewed rhythms of life on the cusp of the new decade.
+Built to be the hub of a rusting empire, it had become a waiting room of lost worlds, as people waking up from war and deathly epidemic discovered renewed rhythms of life on the cusp of the new decade.

 In the bustle outside, only a witch’s eyes could see the wyverns circling the great clock as it ticked towards seven.
-This witch was Lindsay Amata O’Brian, raven-haired, blue-eyed and slight like her beloved twin brother had been.
+This witch was Lindsay Amata O’Brien, raven-haired, blue-eyed and slight like her beloved twin brother, Seamus had been.
 Above her, the great clock chimed the hour and she quickened her pace.
 The wyverns were becoming restless, barbed tails swishing as a tiny belch of flames erupted into the autumn morning.
 It was almost time.
 She felt unfamiliar eyes and minds directed towards her.
-Working for the Department of Mysteries as Legilimens, she could read others’ thoughts and emotions and so did not trust easily.
+Working for the Department of Mysteries as a Legilimens, she could read others’ thoughts and emotions, and so did not trust easily.
 Stopping to buy hot chestnuts, she popped one into her mouth and smiled, tucking the bag into her pocket and checking her ticket.
 Just half an hour before the train would depart.

 A stack of yesterday evening’s muggle newspapers fluttered in the morning drizzle.
 She grabbed a copy of ‘The Globe’, her quick eyes scanning the pages.
 There it was on page 14; news that British delegates were gathering shortly for the first council meeting of the League of Nations.
 She folded the paper, putting it in her carpet bag next to her copy of ‘The Daily Prophet’.
 This was a very different kind of publication.
 Delivered by owl and featuring photographs that moved.
 The front page featured a self-important looking man gesticulating grandly at the reader.
 The headline proclaimed “Ministry of Magic Meddling in Muggle Peace!”
-Unsurprisingly, though the magical community had been forbidden from taking part in the Great War of the Muggles, thousands of wizards & witches had ignored the ban to protect their non-magic neighbours.
+Unsurprisingly, though the magical community had been forbidden from taking part in the Great War of the Muggles, thousands of wizards & witches had ignored the ban to try to protect their non-magic neighbours, friends, or muggle family members.
 Now it appeared ministry wizards were whispering in the ears of those at the peace negotiations.

 High above King’s Cross, the wyverns circled.
-There before her in all its promise and glory was the Eagle; one of the engines that pulled trains and travellers between the secretive magical communities of Europe.
-The whole train was designed and engineered by fellow Ravenclaw alumni Amos Quirrel and Belgian Beauxbatons alumni Jacques Marc Lumez.
+There before her in all its promise and glory was the Eagle; one of the engines that took travellers between the most secretive magical communities of Europe.
+The whole train was designed and engineered by her fellow Ravenclaw alumni Amos Quirrel and Belgian Beauxbatons alumni Jacques Marc Lumez.
 The two brilliant muggle train enthusiasts had created the feat of magical engineering now shining before Lindsay.
 Long, sleek lines stretched in shades of twilight and midnight blue.
 A bronze insignia of an eagle was emblazoned upon its flanks, the great bird’s wings shifting; ready for flight.
-Elegantly curved culverts graced the base of each carriage next to shining bronze wheels that looked like clocks.
+Elegantly curved culverts graced the base of each carriage next to shining wheels that looked like clocks.
 The Eagle always ran on time.
 Hundreds of rounded windows reminded Lindsay of enlarged portholes.
 Yet one compartment appeared to be more window than anything else, steel framing glass that seemed to subtly ripple.
-This, she knew, was the dining car, which the brochure had informed her was magically extended to offer a small dance floor and bar.
+This she knew, was the dining car, which the brochure had informed her was magically extended to offer a small dance floor and bar.

 Not, thought Lindsay sternly to herself, that she would have time to spare for dancing, though something told her she was lying to herself.